-Serves as a member of management collective bargaining teams; may serve as chief negotiator.
+Serves as a member of management collective bargaining teams.

-Acts as the Vice Chancellor, Human Resources in his/her absence.
+Acts as the Vice Chancellor of Human Resources in his/her absence on designated matters.

 Performs related duties as assigned.

 General direction is received from the Vice Chancellor of Human Resources.
-General supervision is exercised over management, professional, and supervisory staff of the District's Human Resources Operations and Employer-Employee Relations Departments.
+General supervision is exercised over management, professional, and supervisory staff of the District's Human Resources Operations Departments.

-Principles and techniques of recruitment, selection, job classification, compensation, organizational analysis, staffing, employer-employee relations, and collective bargaining
+Principles and techniques of recruitment, selection, job classification, compensation, organizational analysis, staffing, and employer and labor relations